babushkai/Takotsubo-Syndrome-Prediction-of-Hospitalization-Outcomes/README.md

 -	Psychological distress (fear of being infected, economy worry, social distancing)
 -	Medical history (comorbidities)

-Biomarkers studied in cases reports are the same than in classic Takotsubo.
+Biomarkers studied in cases reports are the same as in classic Takotsubo.

 ## Ideas for the analysis (depending on the data we can get) :